A Bioresorbable Everolimus-Eluting Scaffold Versus a Metallic Everolimus-Eluting Stent IV - ABSORB IV

 - Device thrombosis: 0.6% vs. 0.2%, p = 0.06

-The results of the ABSORB IV trial indicate that Absorb BVS is noninferior to cobalt-chromium-based Xience DES at 30 days for cardiovascular outcomes in fairly simple lesion types.
-In this trial, two important design changes were made compared with ABSORB III – all treated vessels had to have a RVD of >2.25 mm, and a PSP technique of pre- and post-dilation and appropriate sizing was followed routinely.
+The results of the ABSORB IV trial indicate that Absorb BVS is noninferior to cobalt-chromium-based Xience DES up to 1 year for cardiovascular outcomes in fairly simple lesion types.
+In this trial, two important design changes were made compared with ABSORB III – all treated vessels had to have a RVD of >2.25 mm, and a PSP technique of pre- and post-dilation and appropriate sizing was recommended routinely.
 Although the results are better for BVS compared with ABSORB III, results in the Xience DES arm improved as well.
 As a result, BVS event rates were still numerically higher compared with Xience DES.

 Presented by Dr. Gregg W. Stone at the Transcatheter Cardiovascular Therapeutics meeting (TCT 2017), Denver, CO, October 31, 2017.